matiasmercado-ar/matiasmercado-ar/README.md

 ## I little bit about me

-* 🎓 System and Network Administrator (ITU 🇦🇷 and UIT 🇫🇷)
+* 🎓 System and Network Administrator (ITU 🇦🇷 and IUT 🇫🇷)
 * 🚀 Working for open-source projects.
 * 🐧 Linux nerd